ksu395/pfsm/README.md

 The main objective here was to educate myself on somewhat more advanced CUDA kernel programming techniques.
 My prior experience in this area was rather basic.

-As I got into the implementation, I realized that this fusion is probably not a good one for Ampere or later cards, as using TensorCores is probably better.
+As I got into the implementation, I realized that this fusion is probably not a good one for Ampere or later Nvidia cards, as using TensorCores is probably better.
 I believe that TensorCores cannot be used in this fusion, as there are row-dependent math ops needed for matrix A.
 Per the docs, kernels that utilize TensorCores can only apply position-independent operations, e.g. scale or offset by a scalar.